splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 Specify alert settings
 -------------------------------------------------------------------

-On the :strong:`Alert settings` tab, you specify the settings that trigger an alert.
+On the :strong:`Alert settings` tab, specify the settings that trigger an alert.
 The available settings vary depending on the alert condition you selected.
 See :ref:`condition-reference` for the settings available for each built-in condition.

 If you are using the Custom Threshold condition, you can select :guilabel:`Add another condition` to create compound conditions using AND and OR operators.
 For more information about compound conditions, see :ref:`custom-threshold`.

-In the chart, you see a preview of the alerts that are triggered based on the settings you selected.
+In the chart, use a preview of the alerts that are triggered based on the settings you selected.
 For more information on using the preview, see :ref:`preview-detector-alerts`.

 After you have specified settings for triggering alerts, continue to the next tab to create a message that is sent when the alert is triggered.